Defining jobs

 Every change to a live job flows through a draft, so you can iterate without disturbing scheduled runs.

-1. Open the job and click Edit.
-Changes go into a draft, which does not fire on schedule and does not appear in the main run history.
+- Open the job and click Edit.
+Changes go into a draft.
+Drafts do not fire on schedule and are excluded from the main run history.

-3. When ready, publish the draft.
-It becomes the new live version; the previous version moves to the version history.
+- When ready, publish the draft.
+It becomes the new live version, and the previous version moves to the version history.

 The version history is searchable and every run links to the exact version it executed.
-You can always reproduce what ran last Tuesday because versions are frozen at dispatch time.
+Versions are frozen at dispatch time, so you can reproduce any past run.

 Roll back